 If you’re looking for the closest location, go to the store locator to find a Sprouts near you.

-How to Make a Healthy Root Beer Float
+How to Make a Vegan Root Beer Float

 If you can buy products at the store and melt some chocolate in the microwave, then congratulations–you’re pre-approved to make this delicious recipe!
 Seriously, even your kids can make this on their own.